iChris/chrisennsdotcom/src/posts/experimenting-with-instagram.md

 I didn't miss any of the feeling of inadequacy that viewing other photos or Stories brought on for me.
 I can really struggle with jealousy of what other's get to experience or have, and the polished, shiny view of life that a lot of people present on Instagram doesn't help.
 I think following less - and ultimately not using the app at all - would be a net positive for my mental health in the long run.

 But I love getting to play with the tech!
+So what's a nerd with self esteem and validation issues to do?!

 ### September's Test